-TIFA provides support, education, and advocacy for our members through monthly chapter meetings, this website, a quarterly newsletter, and access to the executive director of TIFA.
-Some of our accomplishments:
+TIFA provides education, advocacy, and organizing for our members through monthly chapter meetings, this website, a quarterly newsletter, and access to the executive director of TIFA.
+Some of our accomplishments and services:

-- Provide parole workshops that answer questions about parole and how to assemble a parole packet
+- Provide several different types of workshops that orient new families to TDCJ and that answer questions about parole and how to assemble a parole packet

 - Launched new chapters and increased new memberships and renewals

-- Purchased holiday cards with inmate-specific greetings for local chapter members to sign and send to their loved ones so they know they are not forgotten during the holidays
+- Send holiday cards with inmate-specific greetings from local chapter members to their loved ones and others without outside support so they know they are not forgotten during the holidays

-- Send Constant Contact email messages to keep members informed about important issues, conditions and changes
+- Send weekly Constant Contact email messages to keep members informed about important issues, conditions and changes

-- Distributed, free TDCJ approved clear coin purses for member use when visiting loved ones
+- Distribute, free TDCJ approved clear coin purses for member use when visiting loved ones

-- Located inmates who have been transferred from county jails to TDCJ for anxious families
+- Locate inmates who have been transferred from county jails to TDCJ for anxious families

 - Provided ongoing updates about the Texas Legislature

 - All of the above items were provided to members as a part of their memberships in TIFA.